Capitol Hill station: Art

 Capitol Hill station houses three pieces of public art as part of Sound Transit's system-wide art program.
 Mike Ross's Jet Kiss consists of a pair of disassembled, pink and yellow fighter jets that hang suspended above the platform.
 The piece, which initially met with public backlash over its use of war planes, references both the city's aviation industry and the city bird, the blue heron.
 Capitol Hill cartoonist Ellen Forney has two murals in the station's north and west entrances, Crossed Pinkies and Walking Fingers, which portray simple, large hands outlined against a bright red background.
 The murals, which consist of porcelain enamel on steel panels, are meant to evoke a sense of "coming together [whilst] pulling apart", with both playfully leading passengers from street level into the station.
 Forney designed Crossed Pinkies to echo Ross's Jet Kiss, sharing the "coming together" theme.
-The station also has a pictogram that identifies it on maps and signage, featuring the rainbow flag to honor the neighborhood's gay and lesbian community.
+The station also had a pictogram that identified it on maps and signage, featuring the rainbow flag to honor the neighborhood's gay and lesbian community.
+The pictogram was retired in 2024 and replaced by station numbers.

 Between 2010 and 2015, the station's construction site was home to several temporary art installations curated by Sound Transit's art program.
 In 2009, the empty lot left after site demolition was host to Dan Corson's Oscillating Field, an interactive light artwork that used fluorescent light rods to display sine waves at night.
 The noise and dust wall, painted red and known as the "Red Wall", was transformed into an outdoor art gallery curated by Sound Transit artist D.K.
 Pan with the theme "The City: Love, Loss, and the Moveable Future".
 The Red Wall's art included painted murals, three-dimensional pieces, and the use of videos screened on the wall.
 The Red Wall hosted a spraypainted mural by a former graffiti artist, a bottle cap collage, and hand-painted animated stills from the Seattle Experimental Animation Team.
 The artwork was removed in early 2015, ahead of the wall's demolition, and returned to the artists for re-use.

+In October 2024, the Sound Transit art program began a pilot program to display rotating original works by local graffiti writers on two panels at the station entrances.
+The program is intended to deter illegal graffiti that had previously been added at the station.